-NOTE 5 - ADMINISTRATIVE COST ALLOWANCE
+NOTE 4 - ADMINISTRATIVE COST ALLOWANCE

 Colby Community College can receive an administrative cost allowance from the U.S. Department of Education federal awards for administering the federal awards program based upon Federal Supplemental Educational Opportunity Grants (FSEOG), Federal Work-Study Program costs (FWS), Federal Perkins Loan Program costs, and Federal Pell Grant Program disbursed to students during the year.
-The College received \$1,835 as an administrative cost allowance, which is less than the administrative cost allowance allowed for the year ended June 30, 2019.
+The College received \$1,990 as an administrative cost allowance, which is less than the administrative cost allowance allowed for the year ended June 30, 2020.

-NOTE 6 - MATCHING CONTRIBUTIONS
+NOTE 5 - MATCHING CONTRIBUTIONS

 The Federal Supplemental Educational Opportunity Grant (FSEOG) program provides grants to eligible undergraduate students with priority given to Pell grant recipients who have the lowest expected family contributions.
 Colby Community College is required by the U.S. Department of Education to provide matching contributions to the FSEOG program.
 Federal funds pay up to 75% of the FSEOG grants.
 The Organization is required to match the remaining 25%.
-The Organization provided \$36,968 for the matching contributions for the FSEOG grants for the year ended June 30, 2019, which was greater than the required matching amount.
+During the 2019-2020 school year, the matching contributions requirement was waived by the CARES Act in response to the COVID-19 pandemic.